 Be the Community Kind I can make good choices in the community.
 I can follow school rules.
 I know people who can help me.
 I can visit places in the community.
 I can go to special events (Rainbow Rally, Assembly, Eagles and Dockers etc.).
 I know the people in my class.
 I can say "hello" and "goodbye" Be the Achieving Kind I can have a go.
 I can try my best.
 I can achieve my learning goals.
 I can celebrate my own success.
 I can communicate with others using my device.
 I can do things for myself.
 Golden Habits Be the Learning Kind I can enjoy school activities.
 I can participate in school activities.
 I can try new things at school.
 I can try different things at school.
 I can sit and focus during school activities.
 I can learn from my mistakes.
 Be Kind to the Environment I can pack up after activities.
 I can learn to look after animals.
 I can save water.
 I can put rubbish in the bin.
 I can recycle and reuse materials.
 I can plant seeds and grow them.
 I can use my senses to explore natural materials.
-I can use my senses to explore natural explore natural events.
+I can join in cultural events.
 Be Kind to Others I can use gentle hands.
 I can celebrate other people's success.
 I can help my peers and helpers.
 I can wait my turn.
 I can play with/alongside others.
 I can form friendships.
 I can say "please and "thank you."
 I can say "well done" to my friends.
 Be Kind to Yourself I can do things I enjoy.
 I can exercise by moving my body.
 I can eat healthy food.
 I can relax at rest time.
 I can drink water.
 I can wash my hands.
-I can make good choices.
 I can communicate my wants and needs.
 I can protect myself from the sun by wearing my hat and sunscreen.

+Programs & Curriculum

+STRATEGIC OUTLINE

-Programs & Curriculum STRATEGIC OUTLINE The school development strategy, called Our Architecture for Success keeps us focussed upon our school vision and values and aligns us to the Department of Education's strategic plans.
+The school development strategy, called Our Architecture for Success keeps us focussed upon our school vision and values and aligns us to the Department of Education's strategic plans.
 Areas for strategic development can be viewed in the diagram below.

-TEACHING AND LEARNING Carson Street strives to provide an active and inclusive culture for learning.
+TEACHING AND LEARNING

+Carson Street strives to provide an active and inclusive culture for learning.
 Our focus on individual needs and abilities is achieved by maintaining strong partnerships with parents and the wider community including allied service providers and health professionals.
 This highly valued partnership in the learning process ensures that the academic, physical, emotional and behavioural needs of each child are recognised and supported.

 A comprehensive approach to challenging our students to achieve their best and build self-confidence in their personal abilities is provided through our holistic approach to student learning and achievement.
 We focus on providing our students with a broad range of learning opportunities that respond to the diversity of their individual needs and abilities.

 Our students require significant educational adjustments and student performance is monitored against individualised education plans known as IEP's.
 Parent/teacher interviews are held at the beginning of each year and revised at the end of first semester.

-LEARNING PATHWAYS AND SPECIALIST PROGRAMS The school sets high expectations for student learning.
+LEARNING PATHWAYS AND SPECIALIST PROGRAMS

+The school sets high expectations for student learning.
 The culture of the school is to support and challenge students in all aspects of their development.
-In order to strategically support the diversity of our students educational needs a range of evidence based programs are offered to pre-compulsory and school-aged children.
-KINDERGARTEN AND SCHOOL AGED PROGRAMS CE: Conductive Education THRIVE: Teaching How to Reach Independence Via Education REACH: Rainbow Way, Explicit Teaching, All-Inclusive program for Carson Street students, Hosted at Belmay Primary School CONDUCTIVE EDUCATION Conductive Education (CE) is an holistic system of education which was established by Professor András Pető in Hungary in 1945.
-It is an integrated pedagogical/educational system, which enables people with damage to the central nervous system to learn how to overcome the challenges they face.
-Although the primary disability may be of a physical nature, this impacts on all areas of development including; cognition, social skills, health, emotional development, perceptual abilities, speech and language.
-These conditions therefore cannot be seen as isolated physical disabilities.
-Those who have a disability of a neurological origin benefit from Conductive Education.
-Through education, Teacher/Conductors teach the skills which lead the student to work with their motor disabilities, moving towards increased independence.
-Students are encouraged to be active participants in their learning, leading to active personalities.
+In order to strategically support the diversity of our students' educational needs, a range of evidence based programs are offered to pre-compulsory and school-aged children.

+KINDERGARTEN AND SCHOOL AGED PROGRAMS

+CE: Conductive Education

+THRIVE: Teaching How to Reach Independence Via

+Education

+REACH: Rainbow Way, Explicit Teaching,

+All-Inclusive program for Carson Street students, Hosted at Belmay Primary School